-I took most of these snow covered tree photos early this morning.
+I took most of these snow covered tree photos early in the morning.

 The difference between hardwood and softwood?

-All of this snow fell overnight and I couldn’t resist taking these photos and sharing them.
-It was a spectacular sight when I woke up this morning.
+All of this snow fell overnight, and I couldn’t resist taking these photos and sharing them.
+It was a spectacular sight to see when I got up that morning.

 Questions?
 Comments?
 Post them below and I’ll take a peek at what’s on your mind! -Mike McGroarty